ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 nocturnal_nonreef_orders <- fish_names(fish.data[nocturnal & !reef], "Class")
 ~~~~

-Note that in this call, it is also specified that the user wants the
+Note that in this example, it is also specified that the user wants the
 taxonomic Class of the fish matching the query, rather than the species
 names. `fish_names` will allow the user to specify any taxonomic level
 for it to return.
 Quantitative trait queries work in a similar manner to